Additional reading from www.astronomynotes.com

 - Giant volcanoes (largest of any in the entire Solar System).

-- Atmosphere that is much thinner than Earth or Venus, mostly CO2.
+- Has an atmosphere that is much thinner than Earth or Venus, mostly CO2.

-- Surface is red because of presence of iron oxide (rust).
+- The surface is red because of the presence of iron oxide (rust).

 - One Mars day is only slightly longer than an Earth day (24.6 hours).

 - One Mars year is 1.88 Earth years.

 - Polar caps of dry ice and water ice that change with the seasons.

 - Frozen water in a permafrost layer (recently confirmed).

 - Two small, irregularly shaped moons—Phobos and Deimos.